tubepress/tubepress/readme.txt

 * Disabled Thickbox by default due to incompatibilities with themes and other jquery-enabled features

 = 1.0 =
-* Now with seven modes of operation:
-         1. videos by playlists (with paging)
-         2. featured (the latest 25 featured videos from YouTube's homepage)
-         3. popular (the most-viewed videos from the past day, week, or month)
-         4. related (videos that match any tag that you specify)
-         5. tag (videos that match all the tags you specify)
-         6. favorite videos of any user
-         7. videos uploaded by any user
+* Now with seven modes of operation: videos by playlists (with paging), featured (the latest 25 featured videos from YouTube's homepage), popular (the most-viewed videos from the past day, week, or month), related (videos that match any tag that you specify), tag (videos that match all the tags you specify), favorite videos of any user, videos uploaded by any user
 * You no longer need to supply your own developer ID and YouTube username!
 This means that anyone can use TubePress, even if you don't have a YouTube account!
 * Pagination.
 You control how many videos per page show up (supported modes only)
 * Leaner and meaner.
-The speedups in this = are ridiculous.
+The speedups in this version are ridiculous.
 Makes literally dozens less of the expensive database calls per page that existed in previous versions.
 Reduces database space in your wordpress options table from about 40 rows to only one.
 * Options page is more concise and XHTML compliant
 * Improved documentation
 * Bug fixes.
 Too many to list!

 = 0.9 =
-* Now with five options on where to play the main video
-         1. Normally (at the top of your gallery)
-         2. In a popup window
-         3. In a new window all by itself
-         4. In its original YouTube page
-         5. Using Thickbox (experimental, but very cool!)
+* Now with five options on where to play the main video: Normally (at the top of your gallery), In a popup window, In a new window all by itself, In its original YouTube page, Using Thickbox (experimental, but very cool!)
 * Bug fix regarding HTML special characters in video titles

 = 0.8 =